audy/tree-of-life/readme.md

 # Tree of Life

 A simple app for querying taxonomies based on NCBI taxonomy database.
+Capable of handling many queries per second and is much simpler to use than the NCBI API.

 Capable of building taxonomic descriptions from a name (such as "Tyrannosaurus") or NCBI taxonomy id.